 You can stop here, at the dried acorn meal stage, or grind it to make a fine flour for baking.
-The dry grains canister of a Vitamix does a great job in under a minute, but a spice grinder also does a good job, albeit in smaller batches.Continue to 11 of 13 below.
+A Vitamix dry grains cannister does a great job in under a minute, but a spice or coffee grinder also does a good job, albeit in smaller batches.Continue to 11 of 13 below.

 11 of 13

 Once the acorns (whole or ground) have dried, they're ready to be measured, sealed, and stored.
 A vacuum sealer is a handy tool for storing whole nuts, meal, or flour in individual servings of one or two cups.
 If you don't have a vacuum sealer you can store your acorns in canning jars or in ziplock bags.
 Close the ziplock bags most of the way, then suck out as much air as you can with a drinking straw before sealing them all the way.

 Whole nuts will keep for several years in the freezer; the smaller amount of exposed surface area means slower oxidation.
 Flour and meal should be used within a year.Continue to 12 of 13 below.

 What Can You Make with Acorn Flour?

 Acorn flour doesn't have gluten in it, but it's a versatile flour, nonetheless.
 The starch you have preserved by cold leaching helps bind the flour, but it will never behave exactly the way wheat flour does.